 - You spend too much money to save money.

 But guess what?
 There are at least five reasons why it's hard to save money.

-Let's tackle this issue further, because once you see some of these reasons, you're going to get clarity not only around your own situation with struggling to save money, but around how to FIX it.
+Let’s tackle this issue further, because once you see some of these reasons, you’re going to get clarity not only around your own situation with struggling to save money, but around how to FIX it.